-Akiva School is a high performing, K-6 academic institution— leader among Jewish Day schools in the South.
+Akiva School is a high performing, K-6 academic institution and a leader among Jewish Day schools in the South.
 Akiva’s mission is to pursue excellence, foster critical inquiry and inspire informed Jewish living.
-Akiva graduates are consistently accepted into the most selective private middle and high-schools, as well as the magnet options and are recognized as leaders in both character and academic achievement.
+Akiva graduates are consistently accepted into the most selective private middle and high-schools, as well as the magnet options, and are recognized as leaders in both character and academic achievement.
 Akiva graduates are known as leaders in their school communities as well as the greater Nashville community.

 The rigorous curricula in both General and Judaic Studies challenge students to analyze, investigate, question, and to take risks.
 Classes include but are not limited to: mathematics, language arts, science, social studies, Jewish Studies, Hebrew language, music, dance, art, and physical education.
 We are consistently praised for their ability to articulate their own thoughts as well as listen and learn from their peers’ opinions.
 In 2012, over 30% of our 5th and 6th grade students scored above the 95th percentile on their annual standardized math test, compared to the 4% of students in independent schools nationally who scored in this range.
 Many students graduate Akiva fluent in Hebrew and are able to seamlessly analyze and understand high-level texts in both Hebrew and English.